-Friends of Black Rock-High Rock DOES NOT have open access to Fly Geyser, but we are offering three hour guided nature walks.
+Friends of Black Rock-High Rock DOES NOT have open access to Fly Geyser, but we are offering guided nature walks for the 2019 season.

 PLEASE DO NOT TRESPASS.
 Fly Geyser is still on private property.

 Friends of Black Rock-High Rock is excited to offer 3-hour guided nature walks of Fly Ranch in partnership with Burning Man Project.
 Our walks explore a portion of the stunning 3,800 acre property and give participants an immersive experience with the vast and dynamic environment recently acquired by Burning Man Project.
 Participants will interact with knowledgeable tour guides to learn more about the flora, fauna, and natural resources on the Fly Ranch property and surrounding areas.

 Included in the walk is the stunning Fly Geyser, a unique and iconic geothermal geyser that constantly sprays water reaching five feet in the air, depositing minerals, and enabling the growth of multi-colored algae on its surrounding natural terraces.
 For more information about the property and Burning Man’s Fly Ranch Project, visit: https://flyranch.burningman.org.

 We increasingly spend time in front of screens and on our phones.
 Some communities are putting down their phones, and we’re testing that out.
 Let’s enjoy the property without distractions.
 Let’s connect with the land, explore, and be in the moment with one another.
 Let’s experience the land in real time together.
 For our walks, we’ll give you a small sleeping bag for your phone.
 Please put the phone in the bag when you come onto the property and leave cameras and tripods in the vehicles.
 At the end of walks and experiences we’ll have time for you to retrieve your cameras and snap pictures.
 We support photography and telling stories through pictures, so in the future, we’ll have trips specifically for photographing the land.